 7) Support for Hybrid Work & Global Teams

-Cloud-hosted collaboration, CI/CD, and documentation systems enable distributed teams to work securely from anywhere.
-This widens the talent pool and supports 24/7 handoffs across time zones.
+Cloud-hosted collaboration and CI/CD enable distributed teams to work securely from anywhere, broadening the talent pool while keeping oversight.

 8) Vendor Ecosystem & Faster Integrations